molecule/molecule.github.io/_drafts/kauai-hawaii-trip.md

 **Cons**:
 - Can capture weird reflections and distortions esp when above water.
 - Touching the screen doesn't work underwater.
-This can make switching into video mode difficult as you have to live the case out of the water to touch the button.
+This can make switching into video mode difficult as you have to lift the case out of the water to touch the button.
 Taking pictures can be done w/ the volume buttons.
 I set my phone to auto-open the camera when I doubletap the power button.
 On average it would take me about 1.5 seconds to go from seeing something cool to taking a picture of it.
 For snorkeling, it was easy to get into video mode since you're nearly always right on the surface of the water.
-- You can get phantom touches on the screen.
-This was resolved if I made sure the bag was full of air before going into the water.
+- You can get phantom touches on the screen, which would randomly trigger various phone functions.
+This was resolved if I made sure the bag was full of air before going into the water, since then the waterproof bag is held off the surface of the phone by the air and nothing can cause phantom touches on the phone.
 - Phone can have trouble focusing.
 I'm not sure if this was entirely the bag's fault, or if it's more related to the poor visibility we had in Hawai'i.
 It would sometimes get unfocused.
 I couldn't touch the screen to refocus, and also couldn't always even see that it was unfocused.

 **Pros**:
 - Most images turn out really clear.
 Videos in particular worked really well.
 I'm thrilled with the underwater stuff I got: the turtles and the dolphins really blew my mind.
 - Phone was completely safe and dry the whole time.
 - Strap felt fairly secure, certainly good enough for snorkeling.
+I also had a climbing strap and a caribiner to give me more room but also more security for keeping it attached to my body.
 - The air inside the bag means it floats, even w/ my heavy Pixel 2 XL.

 ### Ziplock bags